 In addition to testing and calibration, another important factor for performance is the use of high-quality RTD sensors.
 All SMP-manufactured mass airflow sensors feature custom-designed, platinum flow RTD sensors that precisely match OE outputs, and temperature RTD sensors that match OE specifications more closely than the diodes used by some competitors.
 Plus, the pull strength of our RTD lead joints not only matches the OE, but exceeds the aftermarket competition.
 Our RTD components also don't break under extreme vibration.

 Our custom-designed platinum RTD sensors outperform the aftermarket competition in vehicle road, air flow, and high-temp degradation testing, which results in proper drivability

 Competitor's low-quality RTD sensors failed our vehicle road, air flow, and high-temp degradation tests, resulting in noticeable drivability issues.

 Road debris and other contaminants that get past the air filter can coat the sensor’s sensing element.
 The coating insulates the element, causing under-reporting of airflow off-idle and over-reporting of air at low air speeds.
 GM systems are the one exception to over-reporting of air mass at low airflow speeds.

 Often, technicians first try to clean the mass airflow sensor.
 Although cleaning a contaminated sensor may seem to bring the performance back, it rarely brings it to 100% operation and accuracy.
 There are many instances where the internal circuitry is damaged or shorted.
 In these cases, the sensor needs to be replaced.
 Because the sensor is a key component to the engine’s fueling strategy, it is crucial that it reports with 100% accuracy to ensure peak performance, fuel economy, and reduced emissions.

-In this how-to video, our ASE-certified Master Technician shows you how to install a drop-in style sensor, and shares a few replacement tips to help with the job.
+In this how-to video, our ASE-certified Master Technician shows you how to install a MAF sensor on a Ford Escape 3.0L engine.
+For more MAF videos, check out our YouTube Playlist.